SCC News

 Archive

-• Have emergency disaster and business continuity plans in place;
+• Have emergency disaster and business continuity plans in place.

 • Know how to respond if disaster strikes.

-• What your deductibles, coverage limits and exclusions are;
+• What are your deductibles, coverage limits and exclusions?

-• Whether additional or separate coverages are needed, such as coverage for damage related to floods or earthquakes, which are not usually covered by standard business insurance policies;
+• Do you need additional or separate coverages such as coverage for damage related to floods or earthquakes, which are not usually covered by standard business insurance policies?

-• Whether you need to buy separate automobile insurance for business vehicles;
+• Do you need separate automobile insurance for business vehicles?

-• Whether your business and its contents are insured for current replacement cost; and
+• Are your business and its contents insured for current replacement cost?

-• If you need business interruption insurance to cover loss of income that your business may suffer after a disaster.
+• Will you need business interruption insurance to cover loss of income that your business may suffer after a disaster?

-• Share business continuity plans with employees that include current employee contact information, backup vendors or suppliers and a temporary relocation site;
+• Share business continuity plans with employees that include current employee contact information, backup vendors or suppliers and a temporary relocation site.

-• Develop a communication plan and procedures for work processes and payroll during a disaster or business interruption;
+• Develop a communication plan and procedures for work processes and payroll during a disaster or business interruption.

-• Keep preparedness items onsite at your workplace – including disaster provisions, maps with evacuation routes and access to a working radio and mobile apps for emergency instructions;
+• Keep preparedness items onsite at your workplace – including disaster provisions, maps with evacuation routes and access to a working radio and mobile apps for emergency instructions.

-• Compile and safely store an inventory of assets and equipment (including computer hardware), as well as back up all personal and company data regularly in case information is lost during a disaster;
+• Compile and safely store an inventory of assets and equipment (including computer hardware), and back up all personal and company data regularly in case information is lost during a disaster.

-• Keep physical copies of important records (such as building plans, insurance policies, bank accounts and employee contact information) in a safe, waterproof and fireproof place;
+• Keep physical copies of important records (such as building plans, insurance policies, bank accounts and employee contact information) in a safe, waterproof and fireproof place.

 • After a disaster strikes your business, contact your insurance agent or company immediately and ask what information is needed to file a claim.